1 x Stick, 3 x Sticks, 6 x Sticks

 It turns out that sage may help clear the air of lots more than bugs and bacteria.
-Though scientifically unproven, burning sage is thought to release negative ions.
+Burning sage is thought to release negative ions.
 This is said to help neutralise positive ions.
 Common positive ions are allergens like:

 Smudging has long been used to connect to the spiritual realm or enhance intuition.
 For healers and laypeople in traditional cultures, burning sage is used to achieve a healing state — or to solve or reflect upon spiritual dilemmas.
-This may have some scientific basis, too.
 Certain types of sage, including salvia sages and white prairie sage, contain thujone.
 Research shows that thujone is mildly psychoactive.
 It’s actually found in many plants used in cultural spiritual rituals to enhance intuition.

 Smudging may also be used as a ritual tool to rid yourself — or your space — of negativity.
 This includes past traumas, bad experiences, or negative energies from others.
 This may help you establish a positive environment for meditation or another ritual.
 Choosing to sit and let go of negative thoughts in a ritual like this sets your intention and dedication to self-improvement.
 Choosing to engage in ritual can be the beginning of your change in mindset.

 Burning sage creates fragrant smoke central to smudging’s benefits.
 You can use this incense to smudge yourself or specific spaces.
-Or according to some sources, you can smudge specific objects.
+You can also smudge specific objects.
 This can be useful with new purchases, gifts, or secondhand items.
-However, any item can be smudged.
+Any item can be smudged.
 If you have any concern with negative history or energy attached to a new or unfamiliar object, smudging may help bring peace of mind and make the object more sacred to you.

 Tradition suggests that smudging can literally lift one’s spirits to banish negativity.
-Some research supports this.
 A 2014 study documented white prairie sage (also known as estafiate) as an important traditional remedy for treating anxiety, depression, and mood disorders in certain cultures.